 It has never been marketed to urban explorers, and possibly for good reason.
 It is protected by the Nova Scotia Special Places Act.
 Recent disgraceful vandalism is a reason as to why this area is kept relatively unknown.
 Walking on the walls, or disturbing them in any way is strictly prohibited!
 The area is now being monitored with various trail cameras.

-Listen: The Night Time Podcast in-depth discussion of the mystery walls.
+Listen to The Night Time Podcast‘s in-depth discussion of the mystery walls.

 Help me create more free maps and guides.
 Support my work!

 Add some fuel if you'd like to keep me going!
 Support my work on these free guides so I can continue updating, expanding and eliminate the need for ads.

 Equipment | Books | Photography | On Sale

 Similar: York Redoubt | Backlands | Uniacke Estate